-The Cone Ranch 4 wetland is recommended to be kept as an adopted MFL site, with an MFL of 99.0 feet NGVD29.
+The Cone Ranch 4 wetland remains an adopted MFL site, with an MFL of 99.0 feet NGVD29.

 The Cone Ranch 5 wetland is the southernmost of the wetland MFLs established at the Lower Green Swamp Preserve, located near the southeastern boundary of the property (Figure 3).
 Cone Ranch 5 is an isolated cypress wetland, and is approximately 30.3 acres in size (Figure 12).